dadukhankevin/Zor/README.md

 **Zor**: Zor does something *vaguely similar* to three-factor Hebbian learning, but is also quite different.
 Rather than looking merely at coactivity, Zor looks at *how* coactive neurons are, and it can do this because we use analog spiking rather than binary.
 This strengthens the signal enormously.
 Zor also "backpropagates" errors across the coactivity matrix, weighted by how novel the coactivity is between any two neurons.
 Unlike many alternatives to backpropagation, Zor can tell to what extent and in what direction each weight should change.

-## What's New Here

-While Zor builds on established concepts like three-factor learning rules and homeostatic plasticity, it combines them in a novel way:

 - **Analog-spike gating**: Binary spike decisions gate analog charges, which are then used directly in learning (not typical in SNNs)
 - **Subtractive novelty gating**: Familiarity penalties reduce eligibility rather than adding novelty bonuses